hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

 ## Step 6: Finish deployment

-Once testing of the new application is complete, we can promote the deployment
+Once testing of the new application is complete, we can promote the deployment.
+Grab the deployment ID from "nomad status go-app".

 ```bash
 vagrant@node1:/vagrant/application-deployment/go-blue-green$ nomad deployment promote 95eceb6a